Shire of Three Springs

 The Dookanooka Nature Reserve covers ~397 ha and is located north of Kalathinnie.
 The reserve was established to protect native flora and fauna and forms part of the Yamatji conservation estate.

-The eastern portion of the shire is dominated by the Coomberdale subgroup and Gneiss.
+The eastern portion of the shire is dominated by the Coomberdale subgroup.
 The Coomberdale subgroup comprises of sandstone, siltstone, dolomite rock and silica minerals.
-The Billeranga subgroup forms the western scarp of the Coomberdale subgroup.
-The Billeranga subgroup was formed during the mesoproterozoic era from volcanic and sedimentary rock.
+The Billeranga subgroup forms the western scarp of the Coomberdale subgroup and was formed during the mesoproterozoic era from volcanic and sedimentary rock.
 The Billeranga subgroup consists of sandstone, siltstone, basalt and volcanic sand.
 Lying east the Coomberdale subgroup is Gneiss which forms a part of the south west terrain of the Yilgarn Craton.

 Gascoyne Groundwater Area